Stenulson's 2017 & 2018 Photo Gallery

 This is a view on September 15th 2017 from a

-on Round Hill in the foreground.
-The Buffalo Peaks are to the left, with
+colors on Round Hill in the foreground.
+The Buffalo Peaks are to the

-the snow-covered peaks of the Collegiate Range on the skyline in the
+left, with the snow-covered peaks of the Collegiate Range on the

-2017 from a viewpoint over Fourmile Creek looking NNW across Foxtail
+15th, 2017 from a viewpoint over Fourmile Creek looking NNW across

 On Sunday September 2nd, 2017 I flew a flight over